 Amazon Affiliates (FREE): Amazon is one of the best and easiest ways for a new blogger to begin earning money online.
 The interface is easy to use and they'll deposit directly into your bank account when you earn as little as $10!

-We'll keep adding to this list as we include new “best blogging tools” in our arsenal.
-Feel free to ask questions or advice about any of the ones we've listed in the comments section!
-Happy blogging. 🙂
+We'll keep adding to this list as we include new “bests” in our arsenal, but we truly hope the ones we provided so far will help steer you in the right direction.
+Feel free to ask questions below about any of the ones we've listed!
+Happy blogging.